gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **is\_feedback\_pending**: `boolean`

-- Denotes if feedback submission is pending for the ticket
+- If feedback submission is pending for the ticket.

 ***